MukeshAbhi/Social/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries or suggestions, reach out to [your email/contact info].
+For any queries or suggestions, reach out to abhimukesh284@gmail.com.